 What is Ectropion?

-While Ectropion Repair will make you look better, it’s also necessary for the health of your eye.
+While ectropion repair will make you look better, it’s also necessary for the health of your eye.
 For this reason, your health insurance will probably cover the cost of your surgery.
-Without the procedure, you will most likely experience:
+Without repair, you will most likely experience:

 - Dryness and excessive crusting on your eyelid.

 - Sensitivity to dust and wind because your lower lid is no longer sufficiently protecting your eye or cleansing it properly with your tears when you blink.

 Eventually, you could even suffer eye scarring as a result of the foreign bodies that can reach your eye without the protection of the lower lid.
 In extreme cases, an untreated ectropion eyelid can even lead to blindness.
 Therefore, it’s very important to have the condition corrected as soon as possible.